24mx/codetest/README.md

 The goal of the test is to show how you would normally take on a java-based programming task.

-The assessment will be based on following criterias:
+The assessment will be based on following criteria:
  - Clean design
  - Reuse (of code and 3rd party products)
  - Maintainability